dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 ## renderAll

-Renders all `DrawingItems`, usually required after one or multiple `DrawingItems` have altered their `DrawingStyle` IDs.
+Renders all `DrawingItems`, usually required when

+* One or multiple `DrawingItems` have altered their `DrawingStyle` IDs;
+* One or multiple `DrawingItems` have changed their properties such as the coordinates for the top-left corner of a `DT_Rect` item.

 ```typescript
 renderAll(): boolean;